 Many of the garden paths are wheelchair friendly but there are uneven areas across the whole site and care must be taken.
 Paths run throughout most of the garden but full access to all areas is unfortunately not possible for wheelchair users.

 The easy access toilet is situated near the front door.
-We usually have two mobility scooters and one manual wheelchair available for use by the public, but unfortunately one of the scooters is out of service for the forseeable future.
+We usually have two mobility scooters and one manual wheelchair available for use by the public.
 These are available on a first come, first served basis and cannot be reserved.
 There is no charge for their use.

 Full details and more information can be found by downloading our access statement.

 As we are part of the University of Birmingham, we encourage any website viewer that is experiencing difficulty with navigating the site to refer to our website accessibility statement.